kruckenberg/thinkery/Northridge Computer Science Syllabi.md

 Week 18: May 13-17 (5 days, but 8th grade overnight Thu & Fri)
 Week 19: May 20-24 (5 days, but 8th grade projects Fri)
 Week 20: May 28 + exams

+# Rough Sequence
+1. Survey: what do you know and what do you want to know?
+2. Introducing the course: an **experiment**, learning Python and building games
+3. Hello, world! in Scratch
+4. Fundamental concepts in Scratch
+	1. functions
+		1. arguments
+		2. return values
+		3. side effects
+	2. conditionals
+	3. loops
+	4. data types
+	5. abstractions
+5. Translating these core concepts to Python
+6. Getting set up with the course tools
+7. First problem set
+8. Get familiar with the `turtle` library
+9. Experimenting with `turtle` & `turtle` [problems](https://pythonturtle.academy/)
+10. Pong!
+	1. Basic game mechanics
+	2. problem decomposition & pseudo-coding the game
+	3. try it!
+	4. presenting your game and talking through your code
+	5. bonus: refactor
+11. Snake
+12. Tetris
+13. (Space Invaders)
+14. Multi-player online game

 # Requirements
 An idea: a menu of projects -- some small, some large.
 Each has an assigned point value.
 Students choose from the menu and their grade is the sum of the points they earn.